-For this tutorial I do not give a PDF printable only because it would take an insane amount of time to cut so much by hand.
+While this paper Christmas tree craft would take an insane amount of time to cut by hand with scissors I still included printable PDF files if you wish to go that route – maybe make it a class group project?!
 When using your cutting machine follow these measurements.
 I have 27 layers total.
 This may vary for everyone a little according to preference but that is how mine turned out.

 - 2 layers of 11 x 11 inches

 - 3 layers of 10 by 10 inches

 - 3 layers of 8.5 x 8.5 inches

 - 3 layers of 7.5 x 7.5 inches

 - 3 layer of 6.5 x 6.5 inches